assamite/creamas/creamas/examples/README.rst

 Some examples of creative multi-agent systems.

-Some of the examples need to have requirements in the file 'c_reqs.txt' installed.
+Some of the examples have requirements outside the default package requirements.